 During this first wave the web connected mobile phone started to make its presence felt.
 Today there are 2.7 billion of these now on the web and growing at 39% per annum.
 But the full impact of this is wasn’t felt till the second wave.

 Image source: Wearesocial.com

 Every switched on marketer was excited by the launch and possibility of every new platform.

 As marketers discovered the power of social media to reach the world in real time the need for more sophisticated tools became apparent.

 As social media became seen as the next start up gold rush, the older generation of software providers in email marketing and lead generation rushed to join the party.
 This saw the rapid evolution of platforms like Marketo, Eloqua and Pardot amongst many.

-Here is a timeline from Marketing Automation Insider that suggests the journey started in 1992 with Unica.
+Here is a timeline from Marketing Automation Insider that suggests the journey started with Unica.
 According to them the industry is now $1.65 billion industry and has seen $5.5 billion in acquisitions by Salesforce, IBM, Adobe and Microsoft and others.